MCP Server for the SWAPI Star Wars API. The main goal of the project is to show how an MCP server can be used to interact with APIs.

 "chat.mcp.discovery.enabled": true,

-Now that the mcp server is discoverable, open GitHub Copilot and select the Agent
+Now that the mcp server is discoverable, open GitHub Copilot and select the Agent mode (not Chat or Edits).

 Select the "refresh" button in the Copilot chat text field to refresh the server list.